XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-remix.md

 * `approve(address spender, uint amount)`
 * `transferFrom(address sender, address recipient, uint amount)`

-These are the minimum required methods that allow an asset on the XinFin network to be called an XRC20 token.
-Also, a XRC20 token must be able to emit the following `Events` on the blockchain:
+These are the minimum required methods that allow an asset on the XDC network to be called an XRC20 token.
+Also, an XRC20 token must be able to emit the following `Events` on the blockchain:

 * `Approval(address indexed tokenOwner, address indexed spender, uint tokens)`
 * `Transfer(address indexed from, address indexed to, uint tokens)`

-Events are helpers that come in handy in the exhaustive labor of indexing state changes, and they are essential to off-chain applications to find relevant data on the blockchain.
+Events come in handy in the exhaustive labor of indexing state changes, and they are essential to off-chain applications to find relevant data on the blockchain.
 By mapping all `Transfer` events, for example, we can fetch all the historic data on token transfers more easily.

 Last but not least, a few contract constants that are public that are also very important to have are: